Kaelin03/Malaria-Detection-with-a-Deep-Convolutional-Neural-Network/LOG.md

 > * Write function to evaluate the CNN.
 > * Write function to test unclassified images.

-> Write code to aid manual classification of cells.
+> Wrote code to aid manual classification of cells.

 28/06/2017
 ----------